steverafferty/leadconduit-integrations/guide.md

 ## Tips, Idioms, & Links

-Following are some common things to know, keep in mind, or have handy for further reference.
+Following are some common things to know, keep in mind, or have handy for future reference.

 ### Useful references